C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 > - Trace how source code gained official recognition as digital heritage
 > - Identify the main threats to code preservation (technological obsolescence, platform changes, storage ephemerality)
 > - Evaluate why active preservation strategies are necessary for digital materials

+Every app, website, and digital service we use today is built on layers of code that capture decisions, assumptions, and values — traces historians need to learn how to read.
+The intellectual, cultural, and social contexts of code's creation matter, making it a valuable historical resource for understanding contemporary technological development.
+At its most elementary level, source code consists of human-readable computer instructions, but it is much more than mere technical documentation.
+Code is increasingly being recognized as cultural heritage, raising questions about how it should be preserved and what transformations occur as working software becomes historical artifact.

 ### 1.a Defining Source Code: Between Technical Function and Cultural Expression - 25 min